latest nhpb_banner 1__compressed2

 Help with Medical Bills

-There are homeless prevention programs for tenants, homeowners, and the currently homeless in the city of Springfield and county of Hampden.
 The background as well as current situation of the family (or individual) will determine what type of resource is made available to them.
 But there will be some form of assistance.
 Examples of the Rapid Rehousing and Homeless Prevention in Hampden County includes the following.

--Landlord and tenant mediation can be arranged as part of the eviction help in the Hampden County region as part of MHA of Greater Springfield.
+• Landlord and tenant mediation can be arranged as part of the eviction help in the Hampden County region as part of MHA of Greater Springfield.

--Free pro-bono attorneys will represent the client in housing court, in which they will provide eviction defense services.
+• Free pro-bono attorneys will represent the client in housing court, in which they will provide eviction defense services.
 Find other free lawyer services in Massachusetts.

 Homeless prevention also assists families who own a property, or homeowners.
 Financial aid is very rare for those individuals.
 Much of the support is part of HUD counseling services.
 This is when the homeowner meets with a counselor, often for free.
 Often the bank or lender is brought into the picture as well.
 Together they work on a solution to any delinquent mortgage, insurance, or property tax issue.

-Hampden County homeless can sign up for, or register for rapid rehousing services with groups like Catholic Charities.
+Hampden County homeless people that were previously evicted can sign up for, or register for rapid rehousing services with groups like Catholic Charities.
 A number of different solutions may be given to them as well.
 The first thing is to try to ensure they are safe, warm, and well fed.
 This is where the shelter comes into play.
 Note when all of the overnight shelters are full, then free motel or hotel vouchers may be used by the homeless individual; though that form of support is rare.

 Once the homeless individual is stabilized (into a shelter or somewhere safe) then the next step is addressing the cause of the event.
 Everything from employment to debt reduction, counseling, and more is available.
 The goal is to get the client on the path to self-sufficiency as well as stability.

 The assistance is arranged by multiple organizations, many of which partner together.
 They include everyone from charities in the community to Department of Human Services as well as the county government.
 There are in fact dozens of groups that may participate in the various homeless prevention programs in Hampden County.
-Anyone that is facing eviction, struggling with their mortgage, or is currently (or at risk of) being homeless can dial (413) 452-0605, 413-263-6500 or 413 734-5376 for information.
+Some organizations focus on the city of Springfield MA and include these.

 By Jon McNamara